Prayers and Prologue

 The following are the daily readings of The Prologue from Ohrid - a literary work compiled by St. Nikolaj of Žiča (Velimirović).
 Bishop Nikolai is often called the "Serbian Chrysostom" for his theological wisdom and articulateness.
 His work is a compilation of lives of saints, hymns, reflections, and homilies.
 It was originally written in Serbian.
 The Prologue in Serbian (Srpski/Српски) - Daily Prologue (Пролог)

-The Prologue from Ohrid: March 6
+The Prologue from Ohrid: April 6

 HYMN OF PRAISE